 When is it the best time to go camping in Iceland?

 Camping in Iceland is possible all year round.
-Camping during the winter months (December to February) brings increased chances to view the Northern Lights, but it can be quite challenging.
+Camping during the winter months has increased chances to view the Northern Lights, but it can be quite challenging.
 Most ideal months to go camping and driving the Ring Road are from June to September, when the days are longer and the weather is quite stable.
 This is also the period when you enjoy the sceneries and landscapes from early in the morning until late in the evening.

 How are the roads in Iceland?